marick/nh/prototypes/p003_test_first/JARGON.md

 affordances (perhaps for the app-animal itself, perhaps for the user).

-In implementation terms, Affordance Land can send affordances into the *network* of *clusters* when the app-animal *focuses* on it.
+In implementation terms, Affordance Land can send pulses or  affordances into the *network* of *clusters*.
 These are of two types:

 * affordances that are requested: "I am focused on the text of this paragraph; please send any relevant affordances into the network."